openwisp/openwisp-docs/developer/style-conventions.rst

 - For adding new files to your patch please refer this link on how to structure your files and patches `Adding new files <https://wiki.openwrt.org/doc/devel/patches#naming_patches>`_.

+Thanks for your effort to read the above guidelines.
+We are happy that you took your time out to contribute to this community.